zsc-ZTChain/white-paper/docs/index.md

 Here we propose the concept of a parallel blockchain of the ZSC smart network to maintain the high performance of the native DEX while friendly support for smart contract functions.

-## Design concept
+## Design-concept

 The design concept of ZSC intelligent network follows the following principles:

-1. **independent blockchain**: Technically, the ZSC Smart Network is an independent blockchain, not a Layer 2 solution.
+1. **independent-blockchain**: Technically, the ZSC Smart Network is an independent blockchain, not a Layer 2 solution.
 Most of ZSC's underlying technology and business functions should operate independently and not be affected by any other blockchain network.

-2. **Ethereum Compatible**: The first practical and widely used smart contract platform was Ethereum.
+2. **Ethereum-Compatible**: The first practical and widely used smart contract platform was Ethereum.
 In order to connect with relatively mature applications and communities, ZSC Smart Network has chosen to be compatible with the existing Ethereum mainnet.
 This means that most **dApps**, ecosystem components and tools will be compatible with ZSC with no or only minor changes; ZSC nodes will only require similar, or slightly higher hardware specifications and operational skills to function .
 This implementation should provide room for continued compatibility between ZSC and future versions of Ethereum.

-3. **Stake-based consensus and on-chain management**: Consensus based on pledge of equity (PoS) is more environmentally friendly and provides more flexible options for community governance.
+3. **Stakes-and-On-Chain-Governance**: Consensus based on pledge of equity (PoS) is more environmentally friendly and provides more flexible options for community governance.
 It can be expected that this consensus will have better performance than PoW consensus, i.e. shorter block time and higher transaction processing capacity.

-## Number of consensus and validators
+## Number-of-consensus-and-validators

 Based on the above design principles, the consensus protocol of ZSC intelligent network is to achieve the following goals: